Kendry Páez

-Ray Kendry Páez Andrade (born 4 May 2007) is an Ecuadorian professional footballer who plays as an attacking midfielder or right winger for club Strasbourg, on loan from club Chelsea, and the Ecuador national team.
+Ray Kendry Páez Andrade (born 4 May 2007) is an Ecuadorian professional footballer who plays as a winger for club Chelsea and the Ecuador national team.

 Club career

 Early career

 Born in Guayaquil, Páez began his career with local side Barcelona's youth department Academia Alfaro Moreno at the age of five.
 Barcelona SC was offered the chance to register Páez at the age of eight, but the club did not sign him as it was "too hard for a president to pay for a player at this age".
 He later had a short stint at Emelec before moving to Patria, where he started to feature more regularly as a forward.

 Independiente del Valle

 Páez joined Independiente del Valle in 2018, aged 12.
 His performances for their youth team, including being named most outstanding player at the 2022 Next Generation Trophy in Salzburg, Austria, drew the attention of multiple clubs across Europe.
 He reportedly attracted interest from German club Borussia Dortmund, while English side Manchester United had an opening bid for Páez rejected in December 2022.

 He was promoted to the Independiente del Valle's first team for the 2023 pre-season, at the age of fifteen.
 On 25 February 2023, he marked his highly anticipated professional debut with a goal; the third in a 3–1 Ecuadorian Serie A win over Mushuc Runa.
 Having received a lifted cut-back on the right-hand side of the penalty area from Anthony Landázuri, he instinctively floated the ball over the goalkeeper, Jorge Pinos, on the volley into the far corner of the goal.
 In doing so, he became the youngest debutant, and youngest goal-scorer, in the Ecuadorian top flight.